JAlcocerT/JAlcocerT/content/blog/dev-gh-actions.md

 ## Actions CI/CD for Python Projects

-Personal access tokens (classic) function like ordinary OAuth access tokens.
+Personal access tokens (classic) functions like ordinary OAuth access tokens.

 They can be used instead of a password for Git over HTTPS, or can be used to authenticate to the API over Basic Authentication.

 {{< callout type="info" >}}
-Whenever you want GHA to act in your name, you will require to provide a API Key (Generated at your profile dev settings and added to the repository settings as secret)
+Whenever you want GHA to act in your name, you will require to provide a API Key (Generated at your **profile dev settings** and added to the repository settings as secret)
 {{< /callout >}}

 1. Prepare the repository secret:

 ![alt text](/blog_img/dev/re-actions-secret.png)

-2. You can get it from the github profile, developer settings, PAT:
+2. You can get it from the github profile, **developer settings, PAT**:

 ![alt text](/blog_img/dev/re-actions-pat.png)

 3. And place it as secret and variables: